ssshahrukh47/RiskSurvey/README.md

 use force because jest library is not competible with new version of react

 1. **Install dependencies**:
-   Make sure you use npm not yarn, Also make sure you use **--force** to install the dependencies becuase react native new version is not compatible with one of the library
+   Make sure you use npm not yarn.

-   npm install --force
+   npm install

 2. **Install ios app**:
    ```sh